 [(total minutes in quarter - downtime) / total minutes in quarter] >99.99%

 Sometimes we need to perform maintenance to keep Slack working smoothly.
 If scheduled downtime is necessary, we’ll give you at least 48 hours’ advance notice.
 In a year, scheduled downtime won’t exceed 10 hours.

-If we fall short of our uptime commitment, we’ll add credit to each affected account equal to 10 times the amount that the workspace (or, as applicable, org) paid during the period Slack was down (we call this service credit).
+If we fall short of our uptime commitment, you may request a credit to each affected account equal to ten times the amount that the workspace (or, as applicable, the org) paid during the period that Slack was down (we call these service credits).

-Note, downtime doesn’t affect everyone at the same time or in the same way.
-For example, some accounts may receive service credit during an outage in their region, while other accounts in other regions that have not been similarly affected will not.
+Note: Downtime doesn’t affect everyone at the same time or in the same way.
+For example, some accounts may receive service credits during an outage in their region, while other accounts in other regions that have not been similarly affected will not.

 As our business evolves, we may change our service level agreement.